j-505/JonathanFlores.github.io/index.md

 ### Design

-The robot was designed using solidworks and 3D printed.
+The robot was designed using solidworks and 3D printed on a anycubic viper 3D printer.
 The first configuration of this robotic

 The way it moves is by turning the different servos on each